vaclavah/final-project/README.md

 Project summary (1-2 sentences):

+What is especially interesting (to you!) about this project?:

+How do you plan to tackle this project?:

 What concepts or tools from class relate to this project?:

-What resources (code, data, literature) would support this project?:
+What additional resources (code, data, literature) would support this project?:

-How do you plan to tackle this project?:

 How can Andy or Renata help?: